Start

 Extended Attributes

-Each attribute has a unique name which is displayed in the column Attribute Name.
+Each attribute has a unique name which is shown.
 The sequence of bytes associated with that name is called the value of the Extended Attribute.
-The size of that sequence is displayed in the column Value Size.
-The names and values of Extended Attributes are defined by the applications which created them.
-Applications using Extended Attributes are, for example, the Finder, Spotlight, Time Machine, Calendar Server, and several others.
-Sync Checker cannot “know” in general how such attributes should be interpreted or be displayed.
-In the general case, Sync Checker shows the attribute value as sequence of bytes, in hexadecimal notation.
+The names and values of Extended Attributes are defined by the applications which created them, and each application is free to create new names with arbitrary values.
+This means Sync Checker cannot “know” in general how such attributes should be interpreted or be presented.
+By default, Sync Checker shows an attribute value as sequence of bytes, in hexadecimal notation.
 To see the value, double-click the respective attribute line in the table.
 A special window, displaying the contents of the Extended Attribute will open.
-The title bar of the window shows the name of the attribute.
-The text box at the top shows the value of the Extended Attribute coming from the object of the first folder, the box at the bottom shows the value coming from the second folder.
+The text box at the left shows the value of the Extended Attribute coming from the object of the first folder, the box at the right shows the value coming from the second folder.

 Extended Attribute Contents Window